-On this site, we accept about one or two guest posts each month.
+On this site, we accept about one or two guest posts each month — but ONLY from folks who are writing for themselves and will link back to their own websites (we do NOT accept posts written solely for SEO purposes).
 Here’s how to move the odds in your favor:

 Please pitch your ideas to me before writing them.
 I don’t want you to send me something you’ve already written unless we’ve already discussed the topic.
 Also?
 I will NOT give you the ideas.
 That’s your job.

 Send along links to at least two blogging samples — at least one of which is a post on your own blog.
 I’m not saying it’s an absolute requirement, but I usually don’t work with writers who don’t have their own websites.

 The biggest thing I look for in a guest post is insight.
 You have to have a new idea or a new way of looking at an old problem.